Why Hackers Reuse Malware - Slashdot

 https://www.newscientist.com/a... [newscientist.com]

-Some even post their projects in public (Score:2)
+Some even post their projects in public (Score:4, Funny)

 Some malware authors even post their projects in public: https://github.com/microsoft [github.com]